Asian stocks rise after Fed sees inflation improving

 Shanghai, Tokyo, Hong Kong and Sydney advanced.
 Oil prices rose.

-Wall Street's benchmark S&P 500 index closed 1% higher on Wednesday after the Fed raised its key lending rate by 0.25 percentage points, a smaller margin than previous increases.
+Wall Street's benchmark S&P 500 index closed 1% higher after the Fed raised its key lending rate by 0.25 percentage points, smaller than previous hikes.
 Chair Jerome Powell said the “disinflationary process has started” but “ongoing increases” in rates will be needed.

-Traders hope lower inflation following repeated rate hikes by global central banks will encourage them to scale down plans for more increases.
+Traders hope central banks that raised rates repeatedly over the past year will be encouraged to scale back plans for more hikes as inflation eases.
 Some expect a U.S. cut before 2024, though Powell said he anticipates no reductions this year.

-Markets put a “dovish interpretation” on Powell's comments despite his warning that it was too early to declare victory, said Venkateswaran Lavanya of Mizuho Bank in a report.
+Markets put a “dovish interpretation” on Powell's comments despite his comment that it was too early to declare victory, Venkateswaran Lavanya of Mizuho Bank said in a report.

 The gap between market pricing and Fed plans "appears to have widened,” Lavanya wrote.
 “This leaves room for a rude shock down the road.”